Jonathan Hess, professor and chair of the department of Germanic and Slavic languages and literatures, passed away suddenly on April 9, 2018.

 Honoring His Memory

-The Center’s faculty is working with other colleagues to hold an academic seminar in 2018-2019 in honor of Jonathan and his research interests.
-The Moments of Enlightenment conference is scheduled for April 13-15, 2019 and is free and open to the public.
+The Center’s faculty organized an academic seminar in April 2019 in honor of Jonathan and his research interests.
 Details.